polyaxon/polyaxon/site/docs/core/context/index.md

 It's very important to note the order when defining inputs and outputs.

 Polyaxon goes through each input and resolves it, and adds any value to the context before moving forward to the next input.
-This means that when creating an operation, the params section can define conditional value based on previous params, the order is the one defined in the inputs section.
+This means that when creating an operation, the params section can define conditional values based on previous params, the order is the one defined in the inputs section.

 When the compiler is done with the inputs, it moves to the outputs and performs a similar procedure.
 It's important to note that if both an input and an output have the same name, the context will only have one entry, if the output has a valid value, it will be the value used in the context.